seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/3-using-the-menuview/2-binding-data-source.md

     </UIMenuView>
 </UIViewGroup>
 ```
-Now you can compile and run your project!
+Now you can build and run your app!

 ###First look of inAir Animations

 Your app is ready now but the animation is not satisfy you?
 The rest of this guide will show you a first look of inAir Animation to make your app more visually.

-By default `UIMenuView` use inAir default Animation, if you want to custom this, add this attribute `ui:useDefaultAnimation` = `"false"` to  `UIMenuView`.
+By default `UIMenuView` use inAir default Animation, if you want to custom this, add this attribute `ui:useDefaultAnimation` and set it to `"false"` in  `UIMenuView`.
 ```xml
 <UIMenuView
     ui:height="1080"